-Step 2: USB-connect your iPhone or iPad to computer, tap "Trust This Computer" to continue if there is a popup message on your device.
+Step 2: USB-connect your iPhone or iPad to the computer, and tap "Trust This Computer" to continue if there is a popup message on your device.

 Step 4: Create a new album by clicking the "+" button in the left bar, and then you are allowed to import pictures from PC to iPhone iPad by clicking on the "Add Photo" icon.
 Please remember to click on Sync.

-No WiFi required and no need to remember the complex Apple ID and password, DearMob iPhone Manager allows you transfer any number of photos in JPG, JPEG, PNG, GIF, BMP and TIFF without restrictions between iOS and computer.
-Also, both Live Photo and edited photos that can't be handled by iCloud Photo Stream could be transferred with both the original and edited files remained.
-If you have any private or sensitive photos, you can also use this iPhone photo manager to password-protect photos with military standard.
+No WiFi is required and no need to remember the complex Apple ID and password, DearMob iPhone Manager allows you to transfer any number of photos in JPG, JPEG, PNG, GIF, BMP, and TIFF without restrictions between iOS and computer.
+Also, both Live Photo and edited photos that can't be handled by iCloud Photo Stream could be transferred with both the original and edited files remaining.
+If you have any private or sensitive photos, you can also use this iPhone photo manager to password-protect photos with the military standard.

 DearMob iPhone Manager - No Network Needed

-- ✔ Transfer Photos between iOS and PC, fast and no data loss;
+- ✔ Transfer Photos between iOS and PC, fast and with no data loss;

 - ✔ Password-protect iPhone iPad photos in bank standard;